Introduction -what is a director’s loan account?

 When it comes to how much can a director borrow from the company there is no actual limit.
 However, you must ensure that you repay this in the future.

-Tax effect 1 -P11D item -National Insurance for the company and income tax for the employee
+Contractor director’s loan account -tax effect 1 -P11D item -National Insurance for the company and income tax for the employee

 The first tax effect will relate to your personal tax.
 There is a loan to an employee and in this context, it is a director is an employee.
 This scenario will only apply where the amount you borrow is more than £10,000 at any time in a tax year.

 Such a loan to the director is a benefit in kind, and you must report these on the PAYE year-end form P11D.
-The employer must work out the `beneficial loan interest’ on any director loan.
+The employer must work out the `beneficial loan interest’ on any loan.
 You should also report this on form P11D.
 In addition, you must also report any benefits in kind on your Self-Assessment tax return each year.

 The beneficial loan interest rate